 The auto stop-start feature is rather self-explanatory; it’s a series of revamped components that allow your car to stop its engine when it would otherwise just sit idling.
 Besides a few exceptions, including using the interior climate control system, towing a large load, or turning the steering wheel beyond a certain threshold, this feature will automatically stop and start the engine and rely on the vehicle’s battery when not in use.
 This is intended to save gas, which seems rather logical since cars do burn a surprising amount of fuel when left idling.

 The auto stop-start function relies on a series of beefed-up internal components that you would find in any other vehicle.
 The battery and the starter all have to be as powerful and as durable as possible in order to restart the engine of the vehicle every time it is brought to a stop.
 There are no additional parts besides some circuitry that is necessary for an auto stop-start vehicle.

-In all honesty, the concerns over some of the effects of auto stop-start are overblown, but some are completely valid.
-On larger vehicles, like the Ford F-150, for example, the sound of the engine stopping and starting can become quite grating, especially in city traffic.
+In all honesty, the concerns over some of the effects of auto stop-start are overblown.
+What is valid is that on larger vehicles, like the Ford F-150, for example, the sound of the engine stopping and starting can become tiresome, especially in city traffic.